-- 1 From the console, click File > Replace Devices.
+- 1 From the WhatsConnected console, select File > Replace Devices.
 The Open Discovery File dialog appears. - 2 Browse to locate the discovery file that you want to open, then click Open.

-The current device set will be replaced with the devices from the selected file.
-The topology maps will not be modified.
+The current device set is replaced with the devices from the selected file.
+The topology maps are not modified.